gedyzed/afaanOromoIRS/README.md

-# afaanOromoIRS

-Afaan Oromo Information Retrieval System (IRS) Project
+# Afaan Oromo Information Retrieval System (IRS) Project

 This project implements a comprehensive Information Retrieval System using text processing techniques to extract, index, and search through a collection of documents.
 It includes modules for text extraction, word frequency analysis, inverted index creation, and query-based document retrieval.
 A graphical user interface (GUI) built with Tkinter provides a user-friendly interface for performing searches and viewing results.